iamstarkov/ispeakweb/README.md

 ## How it works?

-— New interesting authors weekly, you read and interact with them.
+— Every week Newinteresting author are telling smth and followers are reading read and discuss it.

 I promise, that I will choose new authors carefully, but nobody can say for sure how it will be going in real life with every author.
 Things do happen, you know.